feasgal/tw-portfolio/project/docs/case-study/study.md

 ## Outcomes

 The program now runs on a predictable publishing cadence aligned with product releases.
-Technical and non-technical authors are willing and able to contribute to the documentation and see in real time what they are creating.
+Technical and non-technical authors are willing and able to contribute to the documentation and can see in real time what they are creating.
 Strict-mode builds and external link checks surface errors early in the cycle.
 Vale keeps terminology and tone consistent across teams.
 The UI remains uniform and accessible through tooling updates, with small, maintainable refinements where needed.